Cronus: Libyan account by Diodorus Siculus

 In a Libyan account related by Diodorus Siculus (Book 3), Uranus and Titaea were the parents of Cronus and Rhea and the other Titans.
 Ammon, a king of Libya, married Rhea (3.18.1).
 However, Rhea abandoned Ammon and married her younger brother Cronus.
 With Rhea's incitement, Cronus and the other Titans made war upon Ammon, who fled to Crete (3.71.1–2).
-Cronus ruled harshly and Cronus in turn was defeated by Ammon's son Dionysus (3.71.3–3.73) who appointed Cronus' and Rhea's son, Zeus, as king of Egypt (3.73.4).
+Cronus ruled harshly and Cronus in turn was defeated by Ammon's son Dionysus (3.71.3–3.73) who appointed Cronus's and Rhea's son, Zeus, as king of Egypt (3.73.4).
 Dionysus and Zeus then joined their forces to defeat the remaining Titans in Crete, and on the death of Dionysus, Zeus inherited all the kingdoms, becoming lord of the world (3.73.7–8).

 Sibylline Oracles

 Cronus is mentioned in the Sibylline Oracles, particularly in book three, wherein Cronus, 'Titan,' and Iapetus, the three sons of Uranus and Gaia, each receive a third of the Earth, and Cronus is made king overall.
 After the death of Uranus, Titan's sons attempt to destroy Cronus's and Rhea's male offspring as soon as they are born.
 However, at Dodona, Rhea secretly bears her sons Zeus, Poseidon, and Hades and sends them to Phrygia to be raised in the care of three Cretans.
 Upon learning this, sixty of Titan's men then imprison Cronus and Rhea, causing the sons of Cronus to declare and fight the first of all wars against them.
 This account mentions nothing about Cronus either killing his father or attempting to kill any of his children.